spring-attic/spring-data-jdbc-ext/spring-data-oracle-test/README.txt

 To avoid problems with the Oracle XML parser use the following JVM setting when running unit tests in an IDE or from the command line:
  -Djavax.xml.parsers.DocumentBuilderFactory=com.sun.org.apache.xerces.internal.jaxp.DocumentBuilderFactoryImpl

+This has already been incorporated in the Gradle build script.